farcaster-project/RFCs/06-datum-and-instructions.md

 ## Overview

-This RFC specifies the messages exchanged between the user's swap client and its own daemon.
+This RFC specifies the messages exchanged between the user's swap client and its daemon.
-As sketched below, the `client`→`daemon` and `daemon`→`client` routes consists of `datum` and `instruction` messages.
+As sketched below, the `client`→`daemon` and `daemon`→`client` routes consist of `datum` and `instruction` messages.
 They control the state transitions of an ongoing swap.
 The `client` must present control choices to the end-user during the progression of the protocol execution.

 ![Client and daemon interaction](./06-datum-and-instructions/datum-instructions.png) *Fig 1.
 Interactions between a client and a daemon.*